conniedc1206/whiskker-app/README.md

 - RESTful API endpoints
 - Material UI
 - Github
+- Heroku CLI

 ## Goals
 Our goal was to build a React/Ruby on Rails application while simulating a professional work environment by:
 * planning out our user stories, domain models, wireframes and features
 * pitching our app in a project proposal
-* using Github for our source control system to track code changes and collaborate with team
 * building a full-stack application using a Rails API backend with a React frontend
 * implementing authentication/authorization, including password protection
 * utilizing Material UI for our CSS styling
+* using Github for our source control system to track code changes and collaborate with team

 ## Accomplishments
 * Complete our MVP of this larger-scale social network application in a short time frame (from ideation to MVP, we had 7 days)
-    * created a work timeline focused on adding feature by feature (testing each feature, add styles)
+    * created a work timeline focused on working on each feature in vertical slices
     * we focused on prioritizing our MVP features
 * For our Rails backend:
-    * self-referential table
+    * Self-referential table
+    * Multiple one-to-many & many-to-many relationship
+    * full CRUD actions for one resource
+    * Auth
-    *
+    * Custom routes
 * For our React frontend:
-    * mobile first design
+    * Responsive design for both desktop and mobile devices
+    * Incorporated a UI framework for our styling with Material UI
-    *
+    * Auth
+    * Included client-side routes using React Router
 * Organized our code into purposeful components in order to keep it drywork
-* Incorporated a UI framework for our styling with Material UI
-    * Responsive design for both desktop and mobile devices
 * Deployed application using Heroku

 ## Challenges/Future Improvements
 * Further understanding of self-referential associations on the back-end and front-end
 * Custom verifications
-* Fetch requests
+* Basic database query optimizations

 ## Avaliable Scripts
 * Environment Setup
     * Start PostgreSQL server for WSL: sudo service postgresql start
     * Start PostgreSQL server for OSX: brew services start postgresql

-* Fork and clone our [repository](https://github.com/conniedc1206/book-club-cafe-app) onto your local environment:
+* Fork and clone our [repository](https://github.com/conniedc1206/whiskker-app) onto your local environment:
     * Install the dependencies by running: bundle install & npm install --prefix client
     * In the project directory, you can run the app in the development mode:
          * create db: rails db:create